With Mortgage Rates in Washington Still Low, Does It Make Sense to Pay Points?

 Borrowers who can afford to pay a little extra up front often use this strategy as a way of “buying down” the mortgage rate.
 When used as a long-term strategy, paying points has the potential to save the borrower a considerable amount of money.

-Mortgage rates in Washington are decreasing, so it remains to be seen the number of home buyers and homeowners who choose to pay points at closing.
+Mortgage rates in Washington are increasing, so it remains to be seen the number of home buyers and homeowners who choose to pay points at closing.
 The more points paid by the borrower, the lower the rate.
 So it’s a tradeoff.
 There’s more money paid up front, but the lower rate could produce savings over time.

 As mentioned above, this strategy tends to work best for a long-term stay.
 Depending on the amount of points paid at closing, it could take a few years for the savings (derived from the lower mortgage) to surpass that extra amount paid to close.

-Home Prices Still Rising in Washington
+Home Prices Still High in Washington

 This too could have an impact on the number of borrowers in Washington who choose to pay points at closing.
 Higher home prices could make the discount point strategy more attractive to some home buyers.